-Forms B and C of the Careers Program Assessment Test (CPAt) and the computer-based COMPASS/ESL test by ACT have been approved by the U. S. Department of Education for the assessment of ATB students.
-Either the CPAt or COMPASS/ESL test may be used.
+Forms B and C of the Careers Program Assessment Test (CPAt) have been approved by the U. S. Department of Education for the assessment of ATB students.
 Passing scores on the CPAt are Language Usage 42, Reading 43, and Numerical 41.
-Passing scores on the COMPASS test are Numerical Skills/Prealgebra 25, Reading 62, and Writing Skills 32.